Proximal Policy Distillation: Proximal Policy Distillation

+We focus on the setting where the \emph{student} itself acts as the control policy, i.e., $q=\pi_\theta$, since it typically yields better performance after distillation than using the teacher.
+In fact, relying on the teacher for exploration biases the data toward its limited state-visitation distribution, leaving many states unexplored \citep{distilling_policy_distillation}.
+In this paper, we refer to distillation methods that use the student as the control policy as \emph{student-driven}, and those that use the teacher as \emph{teacher-driven}.

+To obtain Proximal Policy Distillation (PPD), we extend the formulation from Eq. \ref{eqn:distpoldist} by replacing the vanilla policy-gradient term with the Proximal Policy Optimization (PPO) surrogate \citep{ppo}.
+This requires three modifications. (i) We improve sample efficiency by extending the original formulation to re-use data from a rollout buffer for several epochs, instead of using the sampled trajectories only once per update.
+As such, the control policy used to collect data for the $k+1$ PPD update is the student policy from the previous step $q=\pi_{\theta_k}$, and we need to introduce importance-sampling weights $\rho_t(\theta)=\frac{\pi_\theta(a_t\mid s_t)}{\pi_{\theta_k}(a_t\mid s_t)}$. (ii) We introduce clipping to implement a proximality constraint to improve training stability, as in PPO-clip. (iii) We choose KL-divergence as distillation loss, which we also clip

+Note that clipping the KL term is not required when using forward KL-divergence.
+However, simultaneous distillation from multiple teachers may benefit from using \emph{reverse} KL-divergence, for which clipping is necessary.
+We thus keep the clipping term to retain a more general formulation.

+Rather than write another gradient, we package these ingredients into an \emph{implicit} optimization problem which is iteratively updated by mini-batch SGD:

-where the constraint is enforced by the hyperparameter $\epsilon$. $L_\text{PPO}$ is the PPO-clip loss, $\lambda$ is a hyperparameter that balances the relative strength of the PPO and distillation losses, $\pi_{\theta_k}$ is the policy from the previous PPO iteration that was used to collect the rollout buffer (hence, $\frac{\pi_\theta(a|s)}{\pi_{\theta_k}(a|s)}$ is the importance sampling ratio), $\pi_{\theta_{k+1}}$ is the resulting policy at the end of the iteration, which will be used to collect the next rollout, and $\pi_\text{teacher}$ is the teacher policy that we wish to use to guide learning (e.g., for distillation or as skills prior).
-Note that we clip the distillation objective in the same way as the PPO loss; however, since KL-divergence is always non-negative, we only need to clip the positive branch of the loss.
+where the proximality constraint is enforced by the hyperparameter $\epsilon$. $L_\text{PPO}$ is the PPO-clip loss, $\lambda$ is a hyperparameter that balances the relative strength of the PPO and distillation losses. $\pi_{\theta_k}$ is the policy from the previous PPO iteration that was used to collect the rollout buffer, $\pi_{\theta_{k+1}}$ is the resulting policy at the end of the iteration, which will be used to collect the next rollout, and $\pi_\text{teacher}$ is the teacher policy that we wish to use to guide learning.
 The critic is trained from scratch using a regression loss, as in PPO.
-The full algorithm is reported in Appendix \ref{appendix:suppl_methods} (\cref{alg:ppd}).